serbent/ca-DevOpsUA5/66/README.md

-# Kubernetes Lab: Kind, Traefik, and 2048 Game
+# Kubernetes Lab: Kind, Nginx, and 2048 Game

 This guide will walk you through:
 - Installing [kind](https://kind.sigs.k8s.io/)
 - Creating a local Kubernetes cluster with kind
-- Installing Traefik ingress controller using Helm
+- Installing Nginx ingress controller
 - Deploying the 2048 game using Helm

 ---